ymuichiro/quick_learning_symbol_en/07_metadata.md

 ### Proof of eligibility

 We described proof of ownership in the Mosaic chapter and domain linking in the Namespace chapter.
-By receiving a metadata issued by an account linked from a reliable domain can be used for proofing of ownership of eligibility within that domain.
+By receiving metadata issued by an account linked from a reliable domain can be used for proofing of ownership of eligibility within that domain.

 #### DID (Decentralized identity)

 The ecosystem is divided into issuers, owners and verifiers, e.g. students own the diplomas issued by universities, and companies verify the certificates presented by the students based on the public keys published by the universities.
-There is no platform-dependent or third party-dependent information for this verification.
+There is no platform-dependent or third party-dependent information required for this verification.
 By utilising metadata in this way, universities can issue metadata to accounts owned by students, and companies can verify the proof of graduation listed in the metadata with the university's public key and the student's mosaic (account) proof of ownership.